eladb/CLHoppingViewController/README.md

 A common solution to this is to embed some conditional/one-off logic inside the various UIViewControllers involved in the flow and use a `UINavigationController` to push/pop the desired UX elements based on these conditionals.
 Another way to approach this is to use modal controllers, or even replace the `rootViewController` of the key window.
 All of these approaches result is a spaghetti solution with the actual logic of the startup sequence distributed across multiple source files, hard-to-control transitions and annoying bugs.

-Enters `CLHoppingViewController`.
+### Enters CLHoppingViewController ###

 The idea behind this [custom container]([custom container view controller](https://developer.apple.com/library/ios/featuredarticles/ViewControllerPGforiPhoneOS/CreatingCustomContainerViewControllers/CreatingCustomContainerViewControllers.html)) is that each UX element of the flow is self-contained and decoupled from the other parts of the flow.
 It only reports when it had finished using the `unhop` method and yields the flow control back to the parent view controller.

 So, for example.
-We can create a `CLHoppingViewController` that "hops" to the splash screen.
+We can create a subclass `CLHoppingViewController` that "hops" to the splash screen.
 Then, when the splash screen calls `unhop`, it hops to the onboarding UX (if this is the first use) or to the log-in/sign-up UX if there's no saved session, etc, etc.

 ## Installation